-Aside from its web version, users can also submit expenses using Rydoo’s mobile app.
+Users can also submit expenses using Rydoo’s mobile app.
 The mobile app is available on Android and iOS.
-A significant advantage of having the mobile app is that users can use their smartphone’s camera to capture receipts and upload them directly to Rydoo:
+A significant advantage of having the mobile app is that users can capture receipts with their smartphone’s camera and upload them directly to Rydoo:

 When users capture receipts, Rydoo will scan the receipts and extract the date, amount, merchant, and currency automatically.
 If you want to add more information, fill in the blank fields in the expense submission form:

 Whether on the web or mobile version, every expense has a status to keep you informed of its position in the approval workflow:

 - To be verified: Incomplete and unsubmitted expenses.

 - To submit: Complete but unsubmitted expenses.

 - Submitted: Completed and submitted expenses awaiting action from the approver.

 - Rejected: Expenses rejected by the approver.
 As a user, you’ll see a rejection reason.

 - Approved: Submitted expenses approved by the approver.